-Saffron is becoming a fast growing health trend, well beyond its fabulous culinary history.
+Saffron is becoming a fast-growing health trend, well beyond its fabulous culinary history.
 And for good reasons.
-It’s reported health benefits from medical researchers range from lifting depression and anxiety (by increasing serotonin levels), improving your immune system, to strengthening the nervous system (modulates hypothalamus-pituitary-adrenal (HPA) axis).
-The health benefits don’t stop there, these are just three examples that relate to relieving stress related conditions-naturally.
-But not all saffron products are created equal.
+Its reported health benefits from medical researchers range from lifting depression and anxiety (by increasing serotonin levels), and improving your immune system, to strengthening the nervous system (modulates the hypothalamus-pituitary-adrenal (HPA) axis).
+The health benefits don’t stop there, these are just three examples that relate to relieving stress-related conditions naturally.
+However, not all saffron products are created equal.

 What is Rumi Spice Saffron?